 Trusted & Effective Criminal Defense Attorneys in Ada, OK

-To help guide you through these penalties, you need a knowledgeable attorney on your side who can fight on your behalf.
-Our legal team has handled many criminal cases.
+To help guide you through these penalties, you need a knowledgeable attorney on your side who will fight on your behalf.
+Our legal team has handled hundreds of criminal cases.
 We focus on keeping our clients out of jail.
-We will make sure you get the best possible defense for your case and that your rights aren't violated.
+We will make sure your rights aren’t violated and provide the best possible defense for your case.

 Bad things happen to good people.